-The Gifted Program aims to bring exceptionally talented children together to experience a variety of challenging activities supported by teachers in the area of gifted education and provide guidance for parents/guardians of gifted students.
+The Gifted Program aims to bring exceptionally talented students together to experience a variety of challenging educational activities supported by teachers and provide guidance for parents/guardians of gifted students.
 Third through fifth grade gifted instruction shall focus on developing cognitive, learning, research and reference, and metacognitive skills.